nojusticenopeace/nojusticenopeace.github.io/statements.md

 San Diego city council approved the budget with 20+ million extra going towards SDPD despite 450+ callers asking them to reject the budget.

 Seattle uses tear gas a couple days after it was "banned"

+@rusabnb, an instagram influencer, uses #BLM march as a backdrop to an instagram post.
+She says there is something wrong with the society because she received attacks on her posts.